harvesthq/chosen/contributing.md

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the project maintainers who give their time to share this project freely.
-In return, the maintainers will reciprocate that respect in addressing your issue or assessing your pull requests.
+Following these guidelines will help us get back to you more quickly, and will show that you care about making Chosen better just like we do.
+In return, we'll do our best to respond to your issue or pull request as soon as possible with the same respect.

 _**Please Note:** These guidelines are adapted from [@necolas](https://github.com/necolas)'s [issue-guidelines](https://github.com/necolas/issue-guidelines) and serve as